More results on weighted independent domination: WID in -free graphs

 \end{enumerate}

-\begin{lemm} Let $G$ be an $n$-vertex graph in ${\cal G}$.
-Then the tree $T(G)$ contains $O(n^2)$ nodes. \end{lemm} \begin{proof} Since $T(G)$ is a binary tree, it is enough to show that the number of internal nodes is $O(n^2)$.
-To this end we show that the internal nodes of $T(G)$ can be labeled by pairwise different pairs $(a,b)$, where $a,b \in V(G)$.
+\begin{lemma} Let $G$ be an $n$-vertex graph in ${\cal G}$.
+Then the tree $T(G)$ contains $O(n^2)$ nodes. \end{lemma} \begin{proof} Since $T(G)$ is a binary tree, it is sufficient to show that the number of internal nodes is $O(n^2)$.
+To this end, we prove that the internal nodes of $T(G)$ can be labeled by pairwise different pairs $(a,b)$, where $a,b \in V(G)$.

 Let $G' = (V',E')$ be an induced subgraph of $G$ that corresponds to an internal node $X$ of $T(G)$.
-If $X$ is a homogeneous node, then $G'$ is decomposed into subgraphs $G_1 = G'[M]$ and $G_2 = G'[(V' \setminus M) \cup \{h\}]$, where $M \subseteq V'$ is a homogeneous set of $G'$ and $h$ is a vertex in $M$.
-In this case, we label $X$ with $(a,b)$, where $a \in M \setminus \{h\}$ and $b \in V' \setminus M$.
+If $X$ is a homogeneous node, then $G'$ is decomposed into subgraphs $G_1 = G'[M]$ and $G_2 = G'[(V' \setminus M) \cup \{m\}]$, where $M \subset V'$ is a homogeneous set of $G'$ and $m$ is a vertex in $M$.
+In this case, we label $X$ with $(a,b)$, where $a \in M \setminus \{m\}$ and $b \in V' \setminus M$.
 If $X$ is an antineighborhood node, then $G'$ is decomposed into subgraphs $G_1 = G' - N(v)$ and $G_2 = G' - v$, where $v$ is a good vertex of $G'$.
-In this case $X$ is labeled with $(v,b)$, where $b \in N(v)$.
+In this case, $X$ is labeled with $(v,b)$, where $b \in N(v)$.

 Suppose, to the contrary, that there are two internal nodes $A$ and $B$ in $T(G)$ with the same label $(a,b)$.
-By construction this means that $a,b$ are vertices of both $G_A$ and $G_B$, the subgraphs of $G$ corresponding to nodes $A$ and $B$, respectively.
+By construction, this means that $a,b$ are vertices of both $G_A$ and $G_B$, the subgraphs of $G$ corresponding to the nodes $A$ and $B$, respectively.
 Assume first that $B$ is a descendant of $A$.
 The choice of the labels implies that regardless of the type of node $A$ (homogeneous or antineighborhood), the label of $A$ has at least one vertex that is not a vertex of $G_B$, a contradiction.
 Now, assume that neither $A$ is a descendant of $B$ nor $B$ is a descendant of $A$.
 Let $X$ be the lowest common ancestor of $A$ and $B$ in $T(G)$.
 If $X$ is a homogeneous node, then $G_A$ and $G_B$ can have at most one vertex in common, and thus $A$ and $B$ cannot have the same label.
-If $X$ is an antineighborhood node, then one of its children is a leaf, contradicting to the assumption that both $A$ and $B$ are internal nodes of $T(G)$.
+If $X$ is an antineighborhood node, then one of its children is a leaf, contradicting to the assumption that both $A$ and $B$ are internal nodes. \end{proof}